 How do I use the dashboards?

-Click on the dashboard image you want to use – this takes you to the actual dashboard within Data Studio.
+Then, click on the dashboard image below that you want to use – this takes you to the actual dashboard within Data Studio.

 Click the copy button:

 You will then be prompted to create a new report where you selected your own data source

 Note that these are templates that are meant to get you started building a new dashboard.
 The metrics displayed will have to be configured, using the connectors of your Data Studio account.

 The below templates contain Google Data Studio’s free connectors, but there is also huge selection of premium connectors that allows you to connect to tools like Google My Business, SEMrush, MOZ, Instagram, and 30+ other marketing channels.